sajibsrs/notes-on-c/readme.md

 ## Headers

+## Storage Classes
+Only one storage class may appear in a declaration.
+If present it should come first.

+- auto
+- static
+- extern
+- register (variable only)

+## Type Qualifiers
+A declaration may contain zero or more type qualifiers.

+- const
+- volatile
+- restrict
+- inline (function only)

+## Type Specifiers
+- void
+- char
+- short
+- int
+- long
+- float
+- double
+- signed
+- unsigned

 ## Scope
 - File
 - Block
 - Function prototype
 - Function
 - Nested

-## Type Qualifiers
-- const
-- volatile
-- restrict

 ## Storage Duration
 - Automatic